crashoutmikey22/fiberFullStackTemplate/README.md

 # Run development server
 go run main.go

-# Or use the build script
+# Or use the build or run script
 ./cmds/build.sh
 ./cmds/run.sh
 ```